Paedar/aoc2024/README.md

 * Noticing that loop detection is _still_ the bottleneck I tried simplifying loop detection.
 In the worst case, a single position can be reached 4 times by the guard: once for each direction.
 This gives an upper bound of `4*unobstructed_spaces` steps the guard can take.
 Applying this lead to about a 50% speed loss compared to using a `Set` to keep track of reached states.

+Assignment 9 was another interesting case.
+Once again, turns out looking up elements and manipulating them in Lists is rather inefficient.
+I didn't go back to cleaning up this solution a lot, but what you'll see is that using a different data structure
+(a couple of `Map`s in this case) can make an implementation faster by a couple of orders of magnitude.
+If you want to have, try going through my history and running the first Assignment 9, part 2 solution.
+I ran it for over an hour after convincing myself it was correct through unit tests and it didn't finish in that time.
+The final solution I have finishes in just under 2 seconds.

 ## Using my code
 Be my guest.
 Just know that you're both a cheater and a fraud if you don't first make your own implementation ;-)